-Many people know me as a confident and accomplished businesswoman, but the person I am today did not transparent night.
+Many people know me as a confident and accomplished businesswoman, but the person I am today did not happen over night.
 I have a unique perspective on life, I make the most of every day, both personally and professionally.
 A big reason for this attitude is because I was a “blue baby.”
 To help you understand what that means, let me share a little bit about my background.

 I was born in 1967 with a congenital heart defect called Tetralogy of Fallot, which basically means that there were irregularities in the structure of my heart muscles and valves, including holes in the wall between my heart’s upper chambers.

 This prevented the proper circulation of my blood.
 As the result, I was born a blue baby.
 It was not immediately life-threatening, I had my first of three corrective surgeries when I was four.
 I was fortunate enough to have Dr. Norman Shumway, a world-renowned surgeon, perform the procedure at Stanford.
 I am the youngest of five girls.
 Before and after my first surgery, my parents would not let me be treated any differently than any of my sisters.

 Just because I had a heart condition didn’t mean I was different.
 I actually tried to get out of PE and running.
 My parents were like, “Nope.
 You’re just like everyone else.
-You can do it.”
+You can do it.”So, I did.

 I went on to have two more surgeries to repair my heart defects.
 I had my second successful surgery at 35.
 I received a homograft, a piece of another person’s heart.
 A donor gave me the gift of life.
 What a game-changer!
 From that point on, I believed that I had to pay that miracle forward!

 Since I wanted to give back, I became involved with Heart to Heart, a Children’s Medical Alliance that sends surgeons and teams to different parts of the world to teach doctors how to perform corrective surgery on children with congenital heart defects.
 I could totally empathize, so I volunteered to do an auction and helped raise money for the cause.

 I would be remiss if I did not mention my family and their part in making me who I am regardless of my heart condition.
 My sisters, Vivian, Therese, Denise, and Michelle always treated me as an equal, and never took it easy on me.
 I promise you!
 My mom, Diana, and my dad, Andrew, taught me to not let anything hold me back!
 My strength also comes from my kids, both grown and out of the house.
 My son, Brady is a paramedic and firefighter in Dixon.
 My daughter, Serina, graduated from UC Berkeley and now lives in Los Angeles.
 I am a very proud mom!